What Does it Take to Be a Computer and Information Systems Manager?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-Job Demand for Computer and Information Systems Managers
+Are There Job Opportunities for Computer and Information Systems Managers?

-In 2016, there was an estimated number of 367,600 jobs in the United States for Computer and Information Systems Manager.
+There were about 367,600 jobs for Computer and Information Systems Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 12% which is above the national average.
 The Bureau of Labor Statistics predicts 44,200 new jobs for Computer and Information Systems Manager by 2026.
-The BLS estimates 32,500 yearly job openings in this field.
+There will be an estimated 32,500 positions for Computer & Information Systems Manager per year.